Scheduled MonumentsEnglandSt Wilfrid's Church and churchyard

 What is St Wilfrid's Church and churchyard?

-St Wilfrid's Church, Cropwell Bishop is a medieval parish church in Nottinghamshire, with origins in the Norman period.
+St Wilfrid's Church and churchyard is a medieval parish church located in Nottinghamshire with origins traceable to the Anglo-Saxon period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019493.

 Who is responsible for protecting St Wilfrid's Church and churchyard?